 - There are several short and medium walks at Totaranui.

-- Walking sections of the Abel Tasman Coast Track (link to page) is an excellent half-day walk option.
+- Walking sections of the Abel Tasman Coast Track is an excellent half-day walk option.

 - For a longer walk, with greater fitness level, try a tramp at Gibbs Hill.